BourneID7/eat-da-burger/README.md

 * The app follows the MVC structure and uses an ORM: Connection > ORM > Model > Controller
 * On page load a database query gets all burgers and displays them in the menu.
 * Clicking "Devour It!" sends a put request to update the eaten status for the burger.
 * An html form allows user input to add new burgers to the menu.
-Clicking submit triggers a post request to add the new burger to the databse.
+Clicking submit triggers a post request to add the new burger to the database.
 * Front-end javascript validation was added to prevent adding a burger with no name.
 * A Bootstrap modal alerts the user to fill in a type of burger.